timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 137-PROCUREMENT GENERALLY/CHAPTER 137-PROCUREMENT GENERALLY.md

 * (3) An adjustment under this subsection shall be effective after the Secretary transmits to the Committee on Armed Services of the Senate and the Committee on Armed Services of the House of Representatives a written notification of the adjustment.

 ### §2302e.
-Contract authority for advanced development of initial or additional prototype units
+Contract authority for development and demonstration of initial or additional prototype units
 * (a) AUTHORITY.—A contract initially awarded from the competitive selection of a proposal resulting from a general solicitation referred to in section 2302(2)(B) of this title may contain a contract line item or contract option for—

-  * (1) the provision of advanced component development, prototype, or initial production of technology developed under the contract; or
+  * (1) the development and demonstration or initial production of technology developed under the contract; or

   * (2) the delivery of initial or additional items if the item or a prototype thereof is created as the result of work performed under the contract.